spsanderson/healthyR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of healthyR is to …
+The goal of healthyR is to help quickly analyze common data problems in the Administrative and Clincial spaces.

 Installation
 ------------